Marine facilities - Policy and guidance

 NERC's cruise postponement policy has been put in place to deal with the occurrence of exceptional issues that may potentially affect the ability of a ship to carry out a scientific cruise and where the time required to resolve such issues may result in a change to the programme.

-So that NERC can evaluate the service provided during each cruise, the Principal Scientist is required to fill out a 'Post-Cruise Assessment' (PCA) form.
+So that NERC can evaluate the service provided during each cruise, the Chief Scientist is required to fill out a 'Post-Cruise Assessment' (PCA) form.

 NERC is interested in feedback and comment (both positive and negative) on each cruise, so that it can ensure that the science community continues to be provided with high quality support whilst at sea.

 The Cruise Programme Review Group will review all forms.
-In addition to the PCA form, Principal Scientists must also submit both summary and comprehensive cruise reports, detailed below.
+In addition to the PCA form, Chief Scientists must also submit both summary and comprehensive cruise reports, detailed below.

 Acknowledgement of support